Cisco joins flurry of U.S.-China tech partnerships

 The partnership is one of a growing number of tie-ups between Chinese and U.S. technology firms announced during or ahead of Chinese President Xi Jinping’s visit to the United States this week.

-Earlier this year, IBM (IBM.N) pledged to help develop China’s advanced chip industry with a “Made with China” strategy, while chipmakers Intel Corp (INTC.O) and Qualcomm Inc (QCOM.O) are developing chips with smaller Chinese companies.
+Earlier this year, IBM pledged to help develop China’s advanced chip industry with a “Made with China” strategy, while chipmakers Intel Corp and Qualcomm Inc are developing chips with smaller Chinese companies.

 Similar to its dealings with the foreign auto industry in decades past, Chinese officials have made clear to foreign technology firms that market access depends on their sharing technology and cooperating with Chinese industry.